sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 6: Controls-v2/fundamentals_6_controls_v2.md

 Also set the `Control ID` for `Profit` to `profit-slider`.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Be sure to pay attention to the "Control ID" used for each control.
-They need to be unique and Sigma will ensure this, of you don't.
+They need to be unique and Sigma will ensure this if you don't.
 We can reference the current value that a control is set to by referring to it's Control ID.
 This can be useful in a variety of use cases, especially in formulas.
 </aside>

 Now adjust the `Profit` slider to be around $6500.
 These are are target high-value customers: